 Phone: You may call counselors directly; however, counselors may be unavailable due to meetings, presentations, and appointments.
-You can leave a message, email, or schedule an appointment with our secretary, Tracy Coggins.
+You can leave a message, email, or schedule an appointment with our secretary, Christine Cochran.

 Scheduled Appointment: Now that your son or daughter is in high school, we prefer to meet directly with your student.
-The best way for your student to speak with a counselor in person is to schedule an appointment with the Counseling Secretary, Tracy Coggins, either in person or by phone.
-Students can come in before school, office hours, snack, lunch, or after school for appointments or try to walk-in.
+The best way for your student to speak with a counselor in person is to first email their assigned counselor about their concern.
+Counselors are happy to meet with students before school, during office hours, snack, lunch, or after school for appointments.
+Students may also schedule an appointment with the Counseling Secretary, Christine Cochran, either in person or by phone.
 It is very difficult for counselors to speak with a walk-in parent/student at length since appointments have priority and schedules fill up quickly.
-If you have a question or concern, please phone or email your students counselor.
+If you have a question or concern, please phone or email your students' counselor.